MoCA Not Working? Fast Troubleshooting Checklist

 - Topology A (most common): Router or switch ⇄ MoCA adapter ⇄ coax ⇄ MoCA adapter ⇄ mesh node / AP / PC.

 - Topology B (gateway built-in MoCA): ISP gateway has MoCA LAN enabled (bridge) ⇄ coax ⇄ MoCA adapter endpoints.
+For Comcast/Xfinity gateways, confirm the setting and model behavior on the Xfinity MoCA setup path first.

 Step 2: Confirm the coax path is actually connected (same splitter tree)